Boston is expensive!

 Local Famous Wahlburgers Beef Patties

-Boston’s very own Wahlburgers beef patties were an even better deal on the Flashfood app compared to other Boston grocery stores.
+Boston-based brand, Wahlburgers, had beef patties that were an even better deal on the Flashfood app compared to other Boston grocery stores.

 Take a look at some of these store prices for Wahlburgers Angus Beef Patties (4ct): Shaw’s and Star Market had it at $13.99, Instacart was at $10.39.